 Before checking your air filter, be sure the thermostat is set for cooling and that the temperature setting is correct.
-If you still suspect the problem is a dirty air filter, consult your owner’s manual for instructions on removing and cleaning or replacing your air filter or check out our page on how to change air filters.
+If you still suspect the problem is a dirty air filter, consult your owner’s manual for instructions on removing and cleaning or replacing your air filter or check out our page on how to change air conditioner filters.
 Basic filters are often inside the furnace cabinet, but larger, 4-inch media filters, electronic air cleaners, and whole-home air purifiers are likely mounted outside the furnace between the cabinet and the return air duct.
 If cleaning or replacing the filter doesn’t solve the problem, contact your local Carrier® dealer for assistance.

 Refrigerant Level is Low

 Your air conditioning system uses a chemical called refrigerant to help cool your home.
 The refrigerant is pumped through copper tubing, the indoor evaporator coil and outdoor condensing unit, in a continuous loop.
 As it flows through your AC system, the refrigerant pulls heat from your home and deposits it outside, leaving indoor air cooler, less humid and more comfortable.

 If refrigerant levels get low, you might experience the following air conditioner problems:

 - House not staying cool enough

 - System running continuously or for longer than normal cycles